 I live near Rochester, NY, in a cute little Tudor/Cape Cod/boxy house on a sharp curve, and have lost two mailboxes to winter skids.

-Midway through my life I received my MFA in Poetry in 2004 from the Warren Wilson College MFA Program for Writers, and enjoyed a residency at Jentel Arts in 2005.
+Midway through life’s journey I received my MFA in Poetry in 2004 from the Warren Wilson College MFA Program for Writers, and enjoyed a residency at Jentel Arts in 2005.
 Since then, I have been grinding away at what I learned in both places about writing and self-discipline.
 Also of help was time at the Heartwork Institute, Rochester Zen Center, Endless Path Zendo, my own cushion, and the woods.

 Since 1988, I have shared my life and love with Leah Ruekberg, a massage therapist, storyteller, writer, and teacher.
 As I write in “Cardinal,” a poem in Hour of the Green Light, “My wife likes to say we’re a bundle of contradictions.
 She’s up early, I’m up late.
 She’s A, I’m O. She believes in God but not eternal life, I pray for the opposite.”
 Nevertheless, we share a love of reading, writing, gardening, cooking, and contemplation — and of our son, Brian, and his family.

 My first book of poetry, Where Is the River Called Pishon?, was published by Kelsay Books in August, 2018.
 My second collection, Hour of the Green Light, which was semi-finalist in the 18th Annual Elixir Press Poetry Award, will be published by FutureCycle Press in January, 2021.

 For a partial list of publications, see Poems.